oktadev/spring-boot-microservices-example/OKTA.md

 ### Verify Authentication Works

-Navigate to <http://localhost:4200> and you should see a login form like the following.
+Navigate to <http://localhost:4200>, and you should see a login form like the following.

 ![Angular Login](static/angular-login.png)

-**NOTE:** If it logs you in automatically, this is probably because you have cookies for `http://localhost:8080` still in your browser.
+**NOTE:** If it logs you in automatically, this is likely because you have cookies for `http://localhost:8080` still in your browser.
 Clear your cookies, or try an incognito window.

-If you want to adjust the style of the form so it isn't right up against the top toolbar, add the following to `styles.css`.
+If you want to adjust the style of the form, so it isn't right up against the top toolbar, add the following to `styles.css`.

 ```css
 sp-authport > .container {